akeb0shi/lxl-Learning-Leadership-Assessment/README.md

 # Learning Leadership & Culture Survey – Editing Guide

-This guide explains how to update the survey even if you have **no coding experience**.
+This guide explains how to update the survey even for non-technical users.
-You will learn how to:
+This guide shows how to:

 - Edit Leadership questions
 - Edit Adult Learning Culture questions